solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    validator can categorize blocks missing locally into 2 categories: must-have and ignored.

-   We set the line at 42%.
-Because we require that at least 80% join the restart, so any block with less than 67% - (100 - 80)% - 5% = 42% can never be
+   We repairs all blocks with no less than 42% stake.
+The number is `67% - 5% - stake_on_validators_not_in_restart`.
+We require that at least 80% join the restart, any block with less than 67% - (100 - 80)% - 5% = 42% can
-   optimistically confirmed before the restart.
+   never be optimistically confirmed before the restart.

    It's possible that different validators see different 80%, so their must-have blocks might be different, but in reality this case should be rare.
 Whenever